-Treatment for cholestasis of pregnancy has two goals: relieve itching and prevent complications.
+Treatment for cholestasis of pregnancy aims to relieve itching and prevent complications.

-To soothe intense itching, your health care provider may recommend:
+To soothe intense itching, your pregnancy care provider may recommend:

 - Soaking itchy areas in lukewarm water

 - Early induction of labor.
-Even if the prenatal tests appear normal, your health care provider may suggest inducing labor early — at or near 38 weeks, or even earlier if cholestasis is severe — which is sometimes the best and only way to prevent complications.
+Even if the prenatal tests appear normal, your pregnancy care provider may suggest inducing labor early — around 37 weeks or so.
+Because it's hard to predict when fetal death might occur, early delivery is sometimes the best and only way to prevent complications.

 - Geenes V, et al. Intrahepatic cholestasis of pregnancy.
 World Journal of Gastroenterology.
 2009;15:2049.